mauritsunkel/colorify/README.md

 # Contact

-A thank you for your time and effort in using colorify, I hope it may aid you in coloRifying your data!
+A thank you for your time and effort in using coloRify, I hope it may aid you in coloRifying your data!

 For issues: <https://github.com/mauritsunkel/colorify/issues>